jk367/personal_website/content/photos/feelings.md

 draft: false
 ---

-friend in georgia, one of my favourite photos.
+Friend in georgia, one of my favourite photos.